Fei-Sheng-Wu/UserActivityTracker/README.md

 ### Log Message

-Add a custom string message without the characters `;` and `'` to the recording that can be outputted to the logs:
+Add a custom string message without the characters `;` and `'` to the recording that can be outputted to the logs during the playing:

 ```c#
 //When a button is clicked.